 rsync -vur --exclude=*.db --exclude=*.info /sourceFolder /destinationFolder

-Really nice and easy what this one does is only copy/update files it does not delete anything in the destination folder.
-If you want to delete as well missing files in the destination folder just add this into the code:
+Really nice and easy.
+It only copy/update files.
+It does not delete anything in the destination folder.
+If you want to delete missing files in the destination folder just add this into the code:

 rsync -vur --delete --exclude=*.db --exclude=*.info /sourceFolder /destinationFolder